 A good majority of us have a budget to go by when it comes to decorating our living rooms.
-Whatever your style and budget, there are few tricks on how to make your living room look more expensive than it actually is.
+Whatever your style and budget, there are few tricks on how to make your living space look more expensive without having to spend a lot of money.

-How To Make Your Living Room Look More Expensive
+How To Make Your Living Room Look Expensive

 1. Layered Lighting

-So if you only have the one ceiling light above, consider adding a couple more lighting sources around the space.
+So if you only have the one consider adding a couple more lighting fixtures around the space.
 Look at how the the living room is used or how it could be used.
-If you have a smaller nook or seating area you could add a floor lamp or a table lamp for that area.
+If you have a smaller nook or seating area you could add a floor lamp or table lamps in certain areas.

 You could also highlight the main features in the living room.
 Bring attention to your gallery wall or large piece of artwork with wall sconces.
 Don’t worry if you’re renting you won’t have to rewire or do any electrical work.
 You can use plug in light fixtures.

 5. An Area Rug